Customers who wish to use Google services in Appian will need to bring their own Google Cloud credentials to do so.

 Let's say your Appian application is built to manage a global customer support center.
 You receive support tickets from around the world in many different languages, and your support engineers need to be able to understand customer issues quickly in order to resolve them in a prompt manner.

 To avoid slow resolution time and misinterpreting the customer's issue, you can incorporate AI translation into your application so each submitted issue is translated into the support engineer's native language.
-Using the Appian AI offering, you can leverage the Google Cloud Translation connected system to create an integration that translates text in seconds.
+Using Appian, you can leverage the Google Cloud Translation connected system to create an integration that translates text in seconds.
 Add a rule input in the integration so you can dynamically translate any submitted text value.
 Then in your process model, you can call the integration so that after the original form is submitted, the text describing the customer issue is translated and appears in the support engineer's task in their native language.

 Customer support related applications are prime candidates for numerous types of AI since they are responsible for constant and reliable communication with customers.
 Using AI, you can easily detect customer sentiment with natural language processing, properly understand a customer's issue through fast AI translation, or leverage document extraction capabilities to review and audit customer contracts.